2018 Cloud Computing Trends

 Moreover, most cloud solutions have companion mobile apps.
 These offer secure access to the native experience users look for.
 From a support point of view, native apps allow IT departments to deal with today’s BYOD climate, by assigning compatibility and data security to providers.

-Machine learning and Artificial Intelligence
+Machine Learning (ML) And Artificial Intelligence (AI)

 Machine learning is moving into the cloud space and has become so user-friendly, that developers can integrate it into cloud-hosted applications.
 A Gartner report says advanced machine learning technologies will play an important role in the tech space in the coming ten years.